devzendo/dxclusterwatch/readme.txt

 Very rough notes.

-Need to create a cacerts file that has the certificate for dxcluster.co.uk
+Configuration storage
+This is in ~/dxclusterwatch, and is a properties file, dxclusterwatch.properties.

+mkdir ~/dxclusterwatch

+Also in this directory is a cacerts file that has the certificate for dxcluster.co.uk, so copy the JRE's cacerts, and add the new certificate to it, copying the new cacerts into the ~/dxclusterwatch/cacerts file.
+Use the default passphrase of changeit, as in:

 See http://stackoverflow.com/questions/6659360/how-to-solve-javax-net-ssl-sslhandshakeexception-error

-Save certificate from a browser to the dxcluster.co.uk file
+1. Save certificate from a browser to the dxcluster.co.uk file

+2. cp /Library/Java/JavaVirtualMachines/jdk1.7.0_75.jdk/Contents/Home/jre/lib/security/cacerts ~/dxclusterwatch/cacerts
-keytool -import -file dxcluster.co.uk -alias dxcluster -keystore <path to cacerts file>
+3. keytool -import -file dxcluster.co.uk -alias dxcluster -keystore ~/dxclusterwatch/cacerts

 This path will be the ~/dxclusterwatch directory.